ScilifelabDataCentre/pathogens-portal/content/english/resources/rapid-seq.md

   pi_affiliation: Karolinska Institutet
 ---

-The emergence of _SARS-CoV-2 VOCs_ has shown the need for continuous large- scale surveillance to monitor for future pandemic threats.
+The constant emergence and replacement of new _SARS-CoV-2 variants_ has shown the need for continuous large-scale surveillance to monitor for future pandemic threats.
 This project builds on established collaboration between _SciLifeLab_ and the _Karolinska University Laboratory_, and provide samples, data and expertise from Sweden’s largest microbiology laboratory.
 In addition, the structure is part of Genomic Medicine Sweden (GMS) which is ensuring the coordination with other national efforts.

-The laboratory has established large-scale WGS of SARS-CoV-2 (to-date 2000+ samples sequenced and reported to [SMInet](https://www.folkhalsomyndigheten.se/smittskydd-beredskap/overvakning-och-rapportering/sminet/).
-Current capacity: 500 WGS/ week).
-The project also aims to establish high-throughput, long-read sequencing of the SARS- CoV-2 spike gene, as well as capacity for neutralisation assays of vaccine escape variants.
+The laboratory has established large-scale WGS of SARS-CoV-2.
+To-date 40,000+ samples sequenced and reported to [SMInet](https://www.folkhalsomyndigheten.se/smittskydd-beredskap/overvakning-och-rapportering/sminet/) and [GISAID](https://gisaid.org/) (capacity 500 WGS/week).
+The RAPI-SEQ project has generated several papers on SARS-CoV-2 variants and neutralisation.

+Metagenomics has been established as a clinical diagnostic tool as well as preparedness for rapid identification of new pandemic threats.

-This project involves two subprojects; taxprofiler and GMS Arctic.
-Please see the [taxprofiler](/resources-subprojects/taxprofiler/) and [GMS Arctic](/resources-subprojects/gms-arctic/) pages for more information (including information on access and usage).
+This project involves two subprojects; taxprofiler and GMS Artic.
+Please see the [taxprofiler](/resources-subprojects/taxprofiler/) and [GMS Artic](/resources-subprojects/gms-arctic/) pages for more information (including information on access and usage).

 **Specific project aims:**